theoria-dataset/theoria-dataset/CONTRIBUTE.md

   - Define every symbol used in the equations, to ensure the entry is self-contained.
   - Each definition should include a `symbol` field, with the symbol represented in AsciiMath format and a `definition` field.
+  - If there are math symbols or equations included in the definition, they must be enclosed in backticks (``) and written in AsciiMath format.
   - For example:

   ```json